 The first step in maintaining your app is simply listening.
 Feedback will come from many sources: end users, customer support channels, your development team, or automated monitoring tools.
 It may include bug reports, usability issues, feature requests, or praise.

 Your job as the product manager is to create a system that collects this feedback consistently.
-Consider using:
+Consider using the following in your app:

 - In-app feedback tools